lorrainescanlon/brendan-the-navigator/README.md

 - This page has been tested on laptop and mobile devices.
 - Responsiveness and functionality have been tested on all screen sizes using the dev tools device toolbar.
 - All links internal and external have been tested and are working.
-- I have successfully tested the contact form validation for text and email input fields.
+- Form validation for text and email input fields has been tested successfully.
-- The submit button also posts the data to the code institute server.
+- The submit button posts the data to the code institute server successfully.
 - All pages passed lighthouse testing for performance, accessibility, best practices and search engine optimization.

 ### Validator Testing